LaTeXing/LaTeXing-Documentation/tutorials/quick_build.md

 executed the shell script *autogit.sh* followed by the original latexmk to build the project.
 In case you want the new command to be default, just change the default settings.

+If you need further help, just check the forum, I am sure there are a few examples of how to use this system shortly.

 [latexmk]: http://www.ctan.org/pkg/latexmk
 [makefile]: https://code.google.com/p/latex-makefile/